Léon d'Ymbault

-Léon d'Ymbault de Vanthay (also: Leon d'Ymbault, Leon d'Imbault, Leon von Imbolt, Leon Imbo; born c.
-1700 in Dragomesti, now Astakos; died March/April 1781 in Czernowitz, now Chernivtsi) was the last Moldavian mayor of Czernowitz before the annexation of the Bukovina by Austria in 1775.
+Léon d'Ymbault de Vanthay (also: Leon d'Ymbault, Leon d'Imbault, Leon von Imbolt, Leon Imbo; c.
+1700 in Dragomesti, now Astakos – March/April 1781 in Czernowitz, now Chernivtsi) was the last Moldavian mayor of Czernowitz before the annexation of the Bukovina by Austria in 1775.

 Origin

 Léon d'Ymbault was an offspring of low French nobility, from the family of Maltese knights Ymbault de Manthay.
 Nothing is known about his parents.
 Ymbault was born in the then Venetian city of Dragomesti (at present Astakos (Aστακός) in the Greek prefecture Aetolia-Acarnania), around the year 1700.
 The exact date of birth is unknown.